Samuel-2626/project_nesa/readme.md

 ![Question 1](https://imgur.com/YsfsQNO.png)

-You can also follow or unfollow question, if you're not the one that created the question.
+You can also follow or unfollow question, if you're not the person that created the question.

 ![Question 2](https://imgur.com/Vmhg22C.png)

-You can also edit or deleted question you created.
+You can also edit or delete question you posted.

 ![Question 3](https://imgur.com/vXltq4o.png)
 ![Question 4](https://imgur.com/azCj53i.png)